The holiday resort of Rinn and the former pilgrimage site Judenstein are located in the east of Innsbruck.

 Rinn is located on a low mountain range terrace about 10 km from Innsbruck.
-“Runne”, as it used to be called, was mentioned for the first time in 1250, probably the term derives from the Romansh term “Run”, which means “clearing site”.
-The emblem of the municipality shows blue waves on white ground, referring to the richness in springs in the area.
+“Runne”, as it used to be called, was mentioned for the first time in 1250 AD, probably the term derives from the Romansh term “Run”, which means “clearing site”.
+The emblem of the municipality shows blue waves on white ground, referring to the richness in springs in the municipal area.

 Already before WWI Rinn was mentioned as one of the first climatic health-resorts of the Tyrolean low mountain range in a brochure.
 Particularly praised were the view on the mountains, its position sheltered from the wind, and the excellent drinking and bathing water.
-Still today Rinn is very popular with those who seek relaxation.
-Also for those who love sports there are many offers to choose from.
-Numerous well-marked hiking and cycling trails are ideal for experiencing the mountains, while in the village there is an 18-hole golf course, which is part of the golf club Innsbruck-Igls.
+Today numerous well-marked hiking and cycling trails are ideal for experiencing the mountains, while in the village there is an 18-hole golf course, which is part of the golf club Innsbruck-Igls.
 This golf course at the slopes of the Glungezer mountain is first of all impressive due to the panoramic view it offers, ranging from the Wetterstein mountain chain to the Kaiser mountain chain.
-In winter, however, kids’ hearts leap for joy in the “Kinderland Rinn”, while adults can make their first trials on snow at the T-bar lift.
+In winter, however, kids’ hearts leap for joy in the “Kinderland Rinn”, while adults can make their first trials on snow at the Rinn ski lift.
 Otherwise there is a free ski shuttle taking you into the famous Olympia SkiWorld Innsbruck.
-Beside cross-country skiing and tobogganing at the Rinner Alm pasture, also winter hiking and horse-drawn carriage rides enjoy great popularity.
+Beside cross-country skiing and the 4 km long illuminated toboggan run Rinner Alm, also winter hiking and horse-drawn carriage rides enjoy great popularity.

-Our recommendation: “RollRinn”, an event taking place every year, has become a real mass event that aims at removing barriers between handicapped and non-handicapped people.
-It attracts Austrian and also international athletes and celebrities!
+Our recommendation: “RollRinn”, an event taking place every year, has become aims at removing barriers between handicapped and non-handicapped people.
+It attracts Austrian and also international athletes and celebrities.